 Shit hit the fan.

 When I left my job, I had no back up plan, $10,000 in my bank account and didn’t really know how to run a business.
 I lost absolutely everything.

 I ended up moving back in with my family, picked up smoking again, and worked hard to figure out my purpose.
 I was desperate.
 So, I began to read voraciously.
 Something I had always enjoyed doing.
 Reading has always been my first love, so in this time of desperation, I returned to it.

 As Dan Lok says, “motivation is great, but desperation is better”.
 It really makes you dig deep and push yourself to limits you never knew were possible, but reaching these limits is the only way to your success.
 For me it couldn’t be more true.

-I got more narrow, focused on delivering exceptional quality, and developed a stellar customer experience.
+I got more narrow, focused on delivering exceptional quality, and a stellar customer experience in my branding business.
 This time when I dived in, I knew how to navigate the waters!
-My marketing and business development company went from making $5,000 its first year to making over $18,000 in the first 6 months of it’s second year.
+My marketing company went from making $5,000 its first year to making over $18,000 in the first 6 months of it’s second year.
 While that may not be much to some, it was a huge victory and point of realization for me.
-I worked in this business for 6 years, and it was great.
+I went on to work in this business for 6 years, and it was “great”.
 But, then it all changed.

 So, I’m still reading, still learning, and still pushing myself to the limit.
 Growth never stops once you get to a different level, you just set new goals.
 There is always more to learn and always someone inspirational to learn from.
 That’s how I approach life and always will.